QteRst2543/CatMesh/README.md

 # CatMesh

-CatMesh is a lightweight mesh editor focused on low-poly / PS1-style models for use in a 3D-printing slicing pipeline.
+CatMesh is a lightweight mesh editor focused on low-poly

 ## Features